The emotional effects of disinheritance: Would you disinherit your son or daughter?

 - Paul’s disinheritance from the estate means when he has children – Richard’s grandchildren also lose their inheritance.

-- Richard and Pam do not have the correct personal, family, property and business protection.
-If they died intestate, it will cause further conflicts in their family, probate delays, and unnecessary court costs.
+- Richard and Pam do not have the correct personal, family, property and business protection they need.

-- Even if they had basic wills, it could be contested in court and their children may not receive what they originally intended.
+- Even if they had basic wills, it could be later be contested in court and their children may not receive what they originally intended.

 Paul’s story of the emotional effects of disinheritance